timidri/puppet-dellemc-unity/README.md

 ## Release Notes/Contributors/Etc. **Optional**

-If you aren't using changelog, put your release notes here (though you should consider using changelog).
+If you aren't using change log, put your release notes here (though you should consider using change log).
 You can also add any additional sections you feel are necessary or important to include here.
 Please use the `## ` header.